m-cochran/Randomerr/hub.md

 permalink: /hub/
 ---

-# Welcome to the #Hub, your central destination for connecting with your community and discovering local opportunities.
+# Hub, your central destination for connecting with your community and discovering local opportunities.
 Whether you're looking to engage in local events, find professional services, or join discussion boards, the #Hub is designed to bring everything you need into one convenient space.

 <div class="container-location">